nhsconnect/gpconnect/pages/access_documents/access_documents_development_search_patient_documents.md

 Search for a patient's documents from a GP practice.

+We assume an understanding of FHIR REST and search features.
+For further information with regards to the features described in this page see [http://hl7.org/fhir/STU3/search.html](http://hl7.org/fhir/STU3/search.html).

 ## Security ##

 - GP Connect utilises TLS Mutual Authentication for system level authorization